1. Home

 • Start creating repeated tasks on… = the date, when the first repeated task is created

-• Never = task repeating is endless
+• Without ending = task repeating is endless

 • Ends on… = the task won’t be repeated after the specific date